cloudmex/NCD-playground-2021-06/README.md

 # NCD-playground-2021-06
-This is a playground done for the NCD bootcamp on june 2021.
-Maybe in comming commits will have a proposal.
+This is a playground done for the NCD bootcamp on june 2021. ~~Maybe in comming commits will have a proposal.~~ The project is now a cold chain deliveries tracker.

 # Considerations
 This is a project done in a UNIX-based system, as linux or MacOS.